AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 1.2-Hydrological Extremes.md

 In order to obtain $\alpha$, $\mu$ and $k$ for a certain location, we have to fit the GEV distribution for annual maxima.
 For this, we need a dataset with many years of data (> 100 years), which is often not available.

 ### 1.2.5 Rainfall Depth-Duration-Frequency Curves
-Often, we present extreme precipitation statistics as ==[[Rainfall Depth-Frequency Curves]]==, also called [[Rainfall Depth-Frequency Curves|DDF Curves]].
+Often, we present extreme precipitation statistics as [[Rainfall Depth-Frequency Curves]], also called [[Rainfall Depth-Frequency Curves|DDF Curves]].
 These curves give for different return periods or exceedence probabilities, the precipitation sum as a function of the event duration.
 Especially for short durations, the precipitation intensity is often used instead of the precipitation sum ([[Rainfall Intensity-Duration-Frequency Curves]]; [[Rainfall Intensity-Duration-Frequency Curves|IDF Curves]]).
 The method to determine both types is comparable.
 In the next section, we will explain how we can derive rainfall DDF curves

 #### 1.2.5.1 Extreme Value Statistics of Spatial Precipitation
 For hydrological purposes, one is often not interested in point measurements of precipitation sums, but rather in the precipitation sum of an entire catchment.
 We can use radar to determine the rainfall depth-duration-frequency curves of larger surface areas.
 For extreme values, the average precipitation sum significantly decreased with increasing surface area (for the same $D$ and $T$).
-We can describe this decrease by making use of the smallest available surface area, which gives us ==Areal Reduction Factors==.
+We can describe this decrease by making use of the smallest available surface area, which gives us **Areal Reduction Factors**.
 Areal reduction factors are small for small durations, for which the extreme sums are caused by severe and local (convective) showers, which can only affect a small area for a short duration.

 ---
 ### 1.2.6 Using Rainfall Depth-Duration-Frequency Curves for Design